Education Endowment Foundation:Focus4TAPS – second trial

 The evaluation will be an effectiveness trial, meaning it will assess the impact of Focus4TAPS on pupils’ science attainment.
 It will also evaluate the impact of Focus4TAPS on pupils’ attitudes towards science.

-The evaluation report will be published in Summer 2026.
+The evaluation report will be published in Autumn 2026.